Exclusive: The Education Department says it will fix its $1.8 billion FAFSA mistake

 Updated January 23, 2024 at 5:25 PM ET

-Families have a lot of questions right now, about how much help they'll get paying for college – questions that school financial aid offices can't yet answer.
+Families have a lot of questions right now about how much help they'll get paying for college — questions that financial aid offices can't yet answer.

-That's because this year's Free Application for Federal Student Aid, or FAFSA, is months behind schedule.
-And, to make things really complicated, it includes a mistake that would have cost students $1.8 billion in federal student aid.
+That's because this year's Free Application for Federal Student Aid (FAFSA) is months behind schedule.
+And to make things really complicated, it includes a mistake that would have cost students $1.8 billion in federal student aid.

 We covered the mistake in detail here.
 In a nutshell: The U.S. Education Department's FAFSA math, for deciding how much aid a student should get, is wrong.